 A twin pregnancy is significantly more likely to result in bed rest for the mother.
-After all, mom is carrying two babies and will not only be uncomfortably large as the pregnancy progresses, but is at higher risk for other pregnancy complications.
-However, bed rest with a twin pregnancy doesn’t have to be the end of the world.
+After all, Mom is carrying two babies and will not only be uncomfortably large as the pregnancy progresses, but is at higher risk for other pregnancy complications.
+However, bed rest with twins doesn’t have to be the end of the world.

 My wife’s modified bed rest required that she stay off her feet for several hours everyday during the end of our twin pregnancy.